Cumulocity-IoT/cumulocity-xdk-agent/README.md

  INFO | XDK DEVICE 1: b
  INFO | XDK DEVICE 1:  Invalid application
 ```
+If this doesn't help pls. flash a standard click app to the device, e.g `LedsandButtons`.
+If this works try to flash the device agent again.

 ### Config file cannot be pared
 Please verify if you used Linux line endings `\n`